OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 A Preliminary Step: Remove ``REPLICA_HOST``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It’s a known issue in AWS Edge Clusters that the ``REPLICA_HOST`` parameter in the template for the cluster’s datastore may cause QCOW2 image corruption, which causes VMs to boot incorrectly.
-To avoid the possibility of sporadic VM boot failures, remove the ``REPLICA_HOST`` parameter by following these steps:
+To avoid the possibility of sporadic VM boot failures, remove the ``REPLICA_HOST`` parameter, by following these steps:

    #.
 Log in to Sunstone as user ``oneadmin``.
    #.
-Open the left-hand pane (by hovering your mouse over the icons on the left), then select **Storage** -> **Datastore**.
+Open the left-hand pane (by hovering your mouse over the icons on the left), then select **Storage** -> **Datastores**.

       .. image:: /images/sunstone-storage-datastores.png
          :align: center